 Most superhero films bombard the audience with special effects, sneering quips, and strained world-building.

 Julia Hart’s indie drama is a rich, delicate character study of three women who can manipulate items with their minds.
-Ruth, who has suffocated her “abilities” in addiction and carelessness, returns home to join her mother (Lorraine Toussaint) and daughter (Saniyya Sidney) in an attempt to, well, save the world, is played by Gugu Mbatha-Raw.
+Ruth, who has suffocated her “abilities” in addiction and carelessness, returns home to join her mother (Lorraine Toussaint) and daughter (Saniyya Sidney) in an attempt to, well, save the world, played by Gugu Mbatha-Raw.
 Our writer praised Hart’s complex screenplay (co-written with Jordan Horowitz) for its small-town authenticity and hard-won emotion, calling it “a modest, intimate drama that hints at far broader things.”

 ‘Blood Will Be Spilt’ (2007)